A new geopolitical order emerges with Türkiye in its center: the Turkish president - ExBulletin

 The bilateral meeting and the interdepartmentalation lunch, held behind closed doors in the presidential complex, lasted 2 hours and 45 minutes.

-The closed -door meeting was also followed by the Turkish Minister of National Defense Yasar Guller, the national intelligence organization, chief Ibrahim Kalin, and Akif Cagatay Kilic, chief presidential advisor on foreign policy and security.
+The meeting at camera was also followed by the Turkish Minister of National Defense Yasar Guller, the national intelligence organization, chief Ibrahim Kalin, and Akif Cagatay Kilic, presidential advisor of foreign policy and security.

 In his speech, Erdogan also spoke on Wednesday to four lanes with American President Donald Trump, Saudi Crown Prince Mohammed Bin Salman and Syrian President Ahmed Al-Sharaa.
 The Turkish President attended Reunion by videoconference.